dianamindroc/iris-clinical-assistant/README.md

 Now you can exit the container by entering ```HALT```.

 5. Additionally, we need to make sure that Admin has SQL privileges.
-For this, go to [dashboard](http://localhost:52773/csp/sys/UtilHome.csp), go to System Administration -> Security -> Users -> Go, click on Admin and at SQL Admin Privileges, Assign CREATE_TABLE, CREATE_QUERY, CREATE_PROCEDURE.
+For this, go to [dashboard](http://localhost:52773/csp/sys/UtilHome.csp), go to System Administration -> Security -> Users -> Go, click on Admin and Roles, Assign %All.

 6. Install IRIS driver wheel (can be downloaded from [IRIS website](https://intersystems-community.github.io/iris-driver-distribution/), it was already downloaded and placed in the wheels folder)